 The cost of attending these courses will be covered by the Department of Emergency Medicine.

-Cecily Sotomayor, MD
+Cecily Sotomayor, MD, MS

 Prospective fellows must be American Board of Emergency Medicine (ABEM) board certified or board eligible by the July 1st start date.
 Prospective fellows must be U.S. citizens.
 Fellows who are not already board certified are required to sit for ABEM and oral boards in the first year of fellowship.